-George Zuo (pronounced "zō") is an applied microeconomist whose research focuses on improving economic mobility for low-income Americans.
-His research has explored topics including broadband affordability, school discipline, housing, and revitalizing low-income neighborhoods.
-Zuo received his Ph.D. in economics from the University of Maryland in 2021, where he studied on a National Science Foundation Graduate Research Fellowship.
-Prior to his graduate studies, Zuo worked as a senior associate in economic consulting at Deloitte and received his B.A. in economics from Harvard University in 2013.
+George Zuo (pronounced "zō") is an associate economist at RAND and a professor of policy analysis at the Pardee RAND Graduate School.
+As an applied microeconomist, his research focuses on using data and causal methods to study policies bridging economic, education, and health disparities in the United States.
+Zuo received his Ph.D. in economics from the University of Maryland in 2021.
+Prior to his graduate studies, he worked as an economic consultant at Deloitte and received his B.A. in economics from Harvard University in 2013.

 George Zuo, "Wired and Hired: Employment Effects of Subsidized Broadband Internet for Low-Income Americans," American Economic Journal: Economic Policy, 13(3), 2021

 George Zuo and Nolan Pope, "Suspending Suspensions: The Education Production Consequences of School Suspension Policies," The Economic Journal, 133(653), 2023